pfdubois/BridgeBidding/source/AdvancedRunouts.rst

 A responder who is 4333 can decide that the four-carder is a five-carder, or that one of the 3-card suits is his other four-carder.

+Marc Smith teaches that you should not play any runout at all!
+He feels that 1NX is "often your best contract" and doesn't want to play a system that forces the opener to bid.

 Use The Runout Over Conventional Doubles?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~